 Slow Cooked Country Ribs by Michelin Starred Chef John Critchley

 Slow cooking meaty pork ribs is something the Cinder can do very well.
-We were throwing a party and didn’t get around to eating for a couple hours after we anticipated and the Cinder kept the ribs at perfect temperature and juiciness.
+We discovered this when we were throwing a party and didn’t get around to eating for a extra couple hours, and we found the Cinder kept the ribs at perfect temperature and juiciness.

 - 2 lb 4oz Pork Ribs, Country style